 This happened due to the issues of cybersecurity and the confidentially of the personal data.
 The Committees of Foreign Investment in the United States is basically a Treasury Department-run multi-agency panel, which takes cares and evaluates all the foreign acquisitions of its country’s companies for national security issues.

-This refusal of the proposal demonstrates a fundamental tension among the communal and accessible nature of financial offerings provided by Fintech businesses.
+This refusal of the proposal demonstrates a fundamental tension among the communal and accessible nature of financial offerings provide by Fintech businesses.
 It also illustrates the concerns of the national security, trade issues, and the protection as well as privacy of the personal data.

 What Canada’s “Investment Canada Act” Says?

 In contrast to the other limitations on the investments in the country’s businesses by other companies from different countries, which make the use of a minimum value threshold to evaluate whether a transaction is reviewable by the Canadian government, there is no min. investment size for a review or monitoring on the national security grounds.
-These national security grounds or provisions authorize the government to restrict any received proposal or investment, apply conditions on its completion or need divestiture of a finished investment.
+These national security grounds or provisions authorize the government to restrict any received proposal or investment.
+Apply conditions on its completion or need divestiture of a finished investment.

 Latest Technology leading to New Challenges for Regulators

-As the Fintech companies are highly dominant in the financial services world, administrators as well as regulators will come across new challenges at the time of balancing personal data protection issues and cyber security concerns with the promotion of business and commerce across the country’s borders.
+As the Fintech companies are highly dominant in the financial services world.
+Administrators as well as regulators will come across new challenges at the time of balancing personal data protection issues and cyber security concerns with the promotion of business and commerce across the country’s borders.